oracle/netsuite-suitecloud-sdk/packages/vscode-extension/README.md

 |<a href="https://system.netsuite.com/app/help/helpcenter.nl?fid=subsect_160147414469.html" rel="noopener noreferrer" target=blank>Upload File</a>|Uploads files to the FileCabinet folder without requiring the deployment of the entire project.
 Files must be in an SDF supported **FileCabinet** folder.| Ctrl+Alt+U |
 |<a href="https://system.netsuite.com/app/help/helpcenter.nl?fid=subsect_160147382361.html" rel="noopener noreferrer" target=blank>Update Single Object with Account Object</a>|Updates your project objects with the objects from your account if objects share the same script ID and belong to the same object type.| Ctrl+Shift+U |

-To read more about what you can do with SuiteCloud Extension for Visual Studio Code, visit <a href="https://system.netsuite.com/app/help/helpcenter.nl?fid=article_159223173518.html" rel="noopener noreferrer" target=blank>NetSuite's Help Center</a>.
+To read more about what you can do with SuiteCloud Extension for Visual Studio Code, visit <a href="https://system.netsuite.com/app/help/helpcenter.nl?fid=article_159223173518.html" rel="noopener noreferrer" target=blank>SuiteCloud Extension for Visual Studio Code Usage</a>.

 ## <font size="6"> <span style="color:gray"> Using SuiteCloud Extension for Visual Studio Code with SuiteCloud CLI for Node.js </font> </span>
 SuiteCloud CLI for Node.js is compatible with your Visual Studio Code integrated terminal, so you can run SuiteCloud CLI for Node.js commands directly there, independently from VS Code.
 To read more about it, visit <a href="https://nlcorp.app.netsuite.com/app/help/helpcenter.nl?fid=book_1558706016.html" rel="noopener noreferrer" target=blank>SuiteCloud CLI for Node.js</a>.